adelabriere/portfolio-cellpainting-gen/README.md

 # Cell Painting Data Generation

 This notebook aims to explore various algorithms of image generations for Cell Painting Assay images.
 The goal is to generate realistic image with small scale model, running on a single laptop.
+Examples of the images generated are at the end of this Readme.

 ## Data